Karita Coffey: Background and education

 Karita Coffey's Comanche name is Tsat-Tah Mo-oh Kahn, which translates to "Good-Handed."
 Coffey lived in Lawton, Oklahoma, before beginning her artistic training at the Institute of American Indian Arts when it was still a high school.
-She earned her bachelor's of fine arts and graduate degree from the University of Oklahoma.
+She earned her bachelor's of fine arts and graduate degree in education from the University of Oklahoma.

 Career

-Karita later taught at IAIA for 25 years before retiring in 2015 to work on her sculpture.
+Coffey completed teacher certification in art and served as artist-in-residence for the Oklahoma City public school system and taught pottery in Native American education programs in Oklahoma.
+Coffey later taught at IAIA for 25 years before retiring in 2015 to work on her sculpture.

 Coffey's work is informed by aspects of African art and the art of the Australian Aborigines as well as by her own heritage.